-In July 2021, the University issued \$13.8 million in Series 2021L Bonds to finance the construction of the new Convergence Sciences building, which will house the National Institute of Digital Transformation (NIRDT).
-Construction expenses during the year ended June 30, 2022 totaled approximately \$3.9 million.
-Based on the model and strengths of NIAR, NIRDT will focus on developing technology that can transform other industries, including aviation, to drive economic development and support new ventures in Kansas.
+In July 2021, the University issued \$13.8 million in Series 2021L Bonds to finance the construction of the new Convergence Sciences building, which will house the Digital Research and Transformation Hub.
+Construction expenses through June 30, 2023 totaled approximately \$14.4 million.
+Construction on the 37,000 gross square foot facility was completed and the building was opened in July 2023.
+Based on the model and strengths of NIAR, the Digital Research and Transformation Hub will focus on developing technology that can transform other industries, including aviation, to drive economic development and support new ventures in Kansas.
 Digital transformation and convergence science research will provide Wichita State students with an opportunity to conduct research in various disciplines supporting multiple industry sectors.
 The knowledge and competencies acquired by students will be vital to Kansas industry as well as the student's transition to employment.
 Industry partners, in collaboration with University teams, will conduct development and certification programs in the facility enabling increased speed to market for launch of new globally competitive products, processes and businesses.
-The building will be approximately 37,000 gross square feet and is anticipated to be complete in Spring 2023.